babet-ta/Digital-Project/README.md

 # Website for an architectural company

-It is a website template for an architectural company.
+This is a website template for an architectural company.

 ## Getting Started